Technical Advisory

 A pragmatic reference architecture splits concerns into edge perception, edge gateway, and centralized services.
 Core components typically include:

-• Edge perception units that run lightweight AI models for occupancy estimation, slot-level detection, and anomaly flags.
+• Edge perception units running lightweight AI models for occupancy estimation, slot-level detection, and anomaly flags.

-• Edge gateways that aggregate sensor data, perform pre-processing, and coordinate local decisions for access control, payment prompts, and queue management.
+• Edge gateways aggregating sensor data, performing pre-processing, and coordinating local decisions for access control, payment prompts, and queue management.

-• Centralized services that host the pricing engine, reservation system, revenue analytics, and policy governance, with durable storage for historical data and contracts.
+• Centralized services hosting the pricing engine, reservation system, revenue analytics, and policy governance, with durable storage for historical data and contracts.

-• Messaging and orchestration layers that enable event-driven flows across sensing, pricing, and action services.
+• Messaging and orchestration layers enabling event-driven flows across sensing, pricing, and action services.

-• Security and identity services that manage device authentication, service authorization, and secure communications.
+• Security and identity services managing device authentication, service authorization, and secure communications.

 Concrete guidance on data, AI, and workflows